A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

+\chame's perturbations also affect benign applications.
+Whereas we observed that common benign applications can handle the unexpected system call responses in most of all experiments, we identified some crashes during their execution.
+Therefore, to better understand \chame's impact and to identify how benign software could improve to better adapt to the perturbations, we \textit{manually} inspected all crashed execution traces.

-Since non-intrusive strategies consider only perturbations within the OS specification, software still experiencing crashed/hampered execution should be further analyzed.
-We explored the reasons behind the crashes or hampered executions, so that benign software could improve itself to better adapt to the interference strategies.
-We analyzed the execution logs manually, through examining from the last system call and its parameters in a reversed order.
-Usually it is the failure of one system call request with a specific parameter that lead to the early termination of a program.
-Therefore, locating the corresponding system call and the parameter will reveal the reason for the software crash, and help find bugs of the software.
-The reasons behind a software bug may be many.
-From our observation, some of the bugs may emerge again after being `fixed' for a while. \chame is capable of interfering every system call with a probability, and logging the execution details about the crash.
+We analyzed the execution logs, from the last system call executed (including its parameters) until the first system call executed in a reversed order.
+We observed that usually the failure of one system call with a specific parameter would lead to application early termination.
+Therefore, locating the corresponding system call causing the crash and its corresponding parameters would reveal the reason for the crash, and could potentially help the process of finding bugs. \chame is capable of perturbing every system call with a probability (given by the perturbation threshold), and logging the execution details (perturbations, system calls invoked and their parameters) about the crash.

-During our analysis, we found that the crashes in Vim, tar, Mozilla Firefox and Thunderbird were in fact software bugs reported before on Launchpad and Bugzilla \cite{launchpad,bugzilla}.
+During our analysis, we found that the crashes in Vim, tar, Mozilla Firefox and Thunderbird were in fact software bugs previously reported on Launchpad and Bugzilla \cite{launchpad,bugzilla}.
 Because each system call was perturbed with a probability, the perturbations causing the crash in different tests varied on the same software (we ran each software fifteen times and averaged the results).
-Therefore, more than one bugs could be found for one piece of software.
+Therefore, different bugs could be found for one piece of software.
 Table \ref{tab:bug} lists the bugs in detail.
 Besides general bugs, e.g. Segmentation Fault, Fatal I/O error and Bus error, we found several bugs of particular interest.